 I’m not going to get into all the different methods and ways to promote yourself or even talk about showcases since that’s not what your question is about.
 Let’s talk business cards.

 I write a lot about networking and being part of your area’s comedy scene.
-If you’re out there, you never know who you’re going to meet that could actually help your career.
+If you’re out there, you never know who you are going to meet that could actually help your career.
 But are you always prepared to take advantage of it?

-When I was at The Improv, comedians would talk with us about how to audition, or the best way to send in a promotional video.
-Then instead of leaving a business card, more than a few would say, “Let me give you my email address,” (or you can substitute “phone number” or “website” or “Facebook page“).
-They would expect one of the managers to write it down, or would ask for a bar napkin or scrap of paper to scribble out the info.
+When I was at The Improv, comedians would ask us about how to get an audition, or the best way to send in a promotional video.
+Then instead of leaving a business card, more than a few would say, “Let me give you my email address,” (or you can substitute “phone number” or “website” or “Facebook page”).
+They would expect one of the managers to write it down or would ask for a bar napkin or scrap of paper to scribble out the info.

 Or worse yet, the comic would just give his name and say, “I’ll send you a link for my website” or “Keep me in mind when the club does a showcase.”

 Sorry, but I suck at remembering names.
 In fact, right now I have this woman bugging me while I’m trying to write this.
-Oh man… what’s her name?
+For cryin’ out loud… what’s her name?
 I should remember since I’m married to her…